 For example, consider the difference between periodically thinking about what you want to say to another person and actually saying it.
 Many of us have had unpublicized day dreams that featured us paying someone we secretly admire a well-deserved compliment or challenging a bully that was making us (and everyone around us) miserable.
 For any number of reasons, thoughts in those circumstances far outweigh tangible actions and, as we are all well aware, actions speak so much louder than thoughts!

-With that analogy as a backdrop, I would ask you to further consider that understanding Situational Leadership® is separate and distinct from being a results-producing, engagement enhancing, Situational Leader.
+With that analogy as a backdrop, further consider that understanding Situational Leadership® is separate and distinct from being a results-producing, engagement enhancing, Situational Leader.
 Understanding the Situational Leadership® Model means you can appreciate the distinction between a follower’s potential or capability to perform and their actual ability to consistently deliver desired results.
 Understanding the Situational Leadership® Model means you “get” the whole notion that there is no such thing as a good or bad leadership style (they all work and they all don’t).
 Understanding the Situational Leadership® Model also means you realize that regardless of your natural leadership strengths (the styles you can instinctively execute), your effectiveness as a leader is a function of your ability to use the approach that is merited by the nuances of the situation and the individual you are attempting to influence (regardless of whether it is in your personal comfort zone or not).

 But with ever-increasing regularity, metrics that determine the utility of training initiatives target use and outcomes much more than learners affect and content retention.
 In that regard, and with an overarching goal to drive the sustainment of Situational Leadership®, we at The Center for Leadership Studies (CLS) developed a program called Situational Coaching®.
 This offering is exclusively designed to translate the understanding of Situational Leadership® behaviors into the successful application of those behaviors during performance-related coaching interventions.
 As is the case with most insightful product development, the genesis of this offering came from customers with a vested interest in training transfer and return on investment: